grm34/archboot/README.md

 ## Improvement

-Feel free to open issue to purpose some improvements such as new desktop environment or to fork and pull request better code quality.
+Feel free opening issue to purpose some improvements such as new desktop environment or to fork and pull request better code quality.

 ## Official Documentation

-Take a look at [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) to view the official documentation.
+Take a look at [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) for the official documentation.